scummvm/scummvm/doc/docportal/consoles/ps_vita.rst

 *******************

 - A homebrew-enabled PS Vita console with `Vitashell <https://github.com/TheOfficialFloW/VitaShell/releases/tag/v2.02>`_ installed.
 How to enable homebrew is outside the scope of this documentation.
-- At least one ScummVM supported game.
-See the `compatibility page <https://www.scummvm.org/compatibility/>`_ on our website for a list of compatible games.

 Download and install ScummVM
 ******************************

-The PS Vita package is available for download on our website's `Downloads page <https://www.scummvm.org/downloads>`_.
+The PS Vita package is available for download on the ScummVM `Downloads page <https://www.scummvm.org/downloads>`_.

 Copy the ``.vpk`` to the PS Vita and install it using VitaShell.